 Facebook marketplace, in fact, is now riddled with scammers using various means to obtain money from innocent buyers and sellers.
 Some of their schemes include charging an insurance fee for shipping luxury goods, requesting payment before the buyer sees the goods physically.

 It’s no news that ad scams take different forms.
 Scammers are always quick to come up with new methods of carrying out their fraudulent schemes.
 Once a scheme starts to fail, probably because law enforcement agencies have caught on and implemented safety measures against it, without wasting much time, scammers would invent another scheme.
 In short, the game between law enforcement agencies and ad scammers is no different from whack-a-mole.

-This particular situation occurred in 2018 when the highest ranked search result for amazon” led to a scam site.
+This particular situation occurred in 2018 when the highest-ranked search result for “Amazon” led to a scam site.
 This malicious ad ranked even higher than the real site, Amazon.com.
-Whoever clicked the ad was directed to a page where they would be lured to calling a number.
-The page, itself, was designed like an Apple or Windows support page.
+Whoever clicked the ad was directed to a page where they would be lured to call a number.
+The page itself was designed like an Apple or Windows support page.
 Also, trying to dismiss the pop-up on the page only expanded the view to look like ransomware.

 On Facebook, the scam is usually within an almost irresistible ad displaying promises of a good product at a low price.
 These scam ads display products ranging from cosmetics, accessories to health supplements.
 The success of Facebook owes largely to the fact that the real ads are almost indistinguishable from the fake ones.
 Once a Facebook user falls victim to this scam, the product purchased, if delivered at all, is a far cry from what the scammer posted.

 Why Social Media is Perfect to Promote Fake Ads